divescapes/divescapes.ca/content/show/index.md

 description = "ALBERTA UNDERWATER COUNCIL'S Scuba Conference & Exhibition"
 +++

-This is where the content for the homepage goes.
+This is where the content for the Show page goes.